Smelly paints and unpleasant odor, after you have just painted your home can be notorious.

 But many times, there can be more to it.

-The growth of bacteria in an old paint can is one of the most obvious reasons why paints can smell like bad eggs, pet urine, or ammonia.
+The growth of bacteria in an old paint bucket is one of the most obvious reasons why paints can smell like bad eggs, pet urine, or ammonia.

-Experts across the paint industry believe that bacteria can grow over time in an old paint bucket and can release hydrogen sulfide gas if not stored properly.
+Experts across the paint industry believe bacteria can grow over time in an old paint bucket and release hydrogen sulfide gas if not stored properly.